-As a young Malay Muslim man I am in the midst of an identity crisis.
-I am, like others of my generation, caught between upholding the much-loved traditions of my Malay heritage and embracing the Islam of Malaysia today.
+As a young Malay Muslim man, I am in the midst of an identity crisis.
+I, like others of my generation, am caught between upholding the much-loved traditions of my Malay heritage and embracing the Islam of Malaysia today.

 I am proposing a project that examines the impact of this growing dichotomy that affects my generation.
 As a continuation of my current work, I will focus on my generation’s identity crisis as we navigate this modern age.

 What does it mean to be Malay?
 According to the constitution of Malaysia, a person of Malay birth must observe Islam.
 It also states that, as a Malay, I must be fluent in the Malay language, and practice Malay culture and traditions.

 There is something problematic about the title "THE MALAYS": the idea of a 'Malay race' was a product primarily of the colonial period, but it was not formulated solely by the Europeans.

 It was 'localised' or re-crafted with considerable ideological skill by local intellectuals, and in ways that have led to confusion.